hurtn/EntityMatchUsingAzureSearchAndDatabricks/README.md

-# Entity Match with Proximity-boosting Using Azure Search And Azure Databricks
+# Entity Matching with Geospatial Proximity-boosting Using Azure Cognitive Search And Azure Databricks

 This set of Databricks notebooks will allow you to create an Azure Search Index, load master data and match entities from an external source in batch mode.
-In order to conduct the search a RESTful API is invoked using a Python User Defined Function (UDF) The process could be adapted to streaming mode by modifying the UDF and read operations to readstream.
+In order to conduct the search, a RESTful API is invoked using a Python User Defined Function (UDF) in Databricks.
+The process could be adapted to streaming mode by modifying the UDF and read operations to readstream.
 The matching notebook includes a threshold parameter (Widget) which can be used to define the cut-off score for which anything result below that score is considered a false-positive.

 The search functionality is rich with the following options:
 - geo-proximity boosting.
 If GeoJson